catseye/Velo/README.markdown

     | announce
     = This is Vern

+Note that, unlike Ruby, this method is actually defined on the script.
+(When a method is defined at the toplevel in Ruby, it is actually placed in `Kernel`, and placed on `Object` as a private method.
+There is probably some historical or byzantine architectural reason for this, but it struck me as quite bizarre when I learned about it.)

 So, yeah, `method` is a method on strings too, just like `create`.
 It takes no arguments.